lmc2179/lmc2179.github.io/drafts/decision_tree_eda.md

 idea: use a decision tree to reveal groups with similar X variables _and_ a similar average _y_ value. get the leaf ID

+decision trees are useful analysis tools in their own right, not just an implementation detail of random forests

+what is the regression.summary() for trees?

+is this EDA?
+Arguably, eda is really broad. look at tukey's doc?
+I _think_ this is the right category, because we are looking to explore key subgroups without making any ironclad claims that this is the one true grouping

+is this clustering? well we are creating clusters, but it doesn not meet the textbook definition of clustering

+idea from tukey:
+* his idea, that data = fit+residual, can be checked by looking at how much overlap there is in the resulting segments
+* emphasis on visualization/numerical summaries
+*

+the idea of "key subgroups" is familiar but comes only indirectly from regression

+how many subgroups? do cross-validation and look for the elbow

 https://chatgpt.com/c/eba61cce-fc31-4cc3-8648-7fe95daa76b9

 https://vincentarelbundock.github.io/Rdatasets/doc/AER/HousePrices.html